nixworks/public/news/2012/12/1/index.md

 ##### Enrique Pena Nieto
 ### [Enrique Pena Nieto of the Institutional Revolutionary Party is sworn in as the President of Mexico as violent clashes occur outside. ](/news/2012/12/1/enrique-pea-a-nieto-of-the-institutional-revolutionary-party-is-sworn-in-as-the-president-of-mexico-as-violent-clashes-occur-outside.md)
-_Context: President, Institutional Revolutionary Party, Enrique Pena Nieto_
+_Context: Enrique Pena Nieto, President, Institutional Revolutionary Party_

 ##### President
 ### [President of Egypt Mohamed Morsi announces that the country's new draft constitution will be put to a constitutional referendum on December 15. ](/news/2012/12/1/president-of-egypt-mohamed-morsi-announces-that-the-country-s-new-draft-constitution-will-be-put-to-a-constitutional-referendum-on-december.md)
-_Context: Draft constitution, Mohamed Morsi, constitutional referendum, President_
+_Context: constitutional referendum, Draft constitution, Mohamed Morsi, President_

 ##### Kuwait
 ### [Voters in Kuwait go to the polls for a parliamentary election with the Opposition holding a boycott.
 The lowest voter turnout in the Kuwaiti election history is observed. ](/news/2012/12/1/voters-in-kuwait-go-to-the-polls-for-a-parliamentary-election-with-the-opposition-holding-a-boycott-the-lowest-voter-turnout-in-the-kuwaiti.md)
-_Context: Kuwaiti election history, Opposition, boycott, parliamentary election, Kuwait, voter turnout_
+_Context: Opposition, Kuwaiti election history, parliamentary election, Kuwait, boycott, voter turnout_

 ##### Aircraft carrier
 ### [The Enterprise 6, the world's first nuclear-powered aircraft carrier, is officially inactivated in ceremonies held at Naval Station Norfolk, Virginia, completing a 51-year career in the United States Navy.
 In a pre-recorded speech, U.S. Secretary of the Navy Ray Mabus announces that the U.S. Navy's third Gerald R. Ford carrier, CVN-80, will be named "Enterprise". ](/news/2012/12/1/the-enterprise-6-the-world-s-first-nuclear-powered-aircraft-carrier-is-officially-inactivated-in-ceremonies-held-at-naval-station-norfolk.md)
-_Context: Secretary of the Navy, CVN-80, United States Navy, Ray Mabus, aircraft carrier, Naval Station Norfolk_
+_Context: United States Navy, Naval Station Norfolk, Secretary of the Navy, CVN-80, Ray Mabus, aircraft carrier_

 ## [Previous Day...](/news/2012/11/30/index.md)